nabarunDG/vaccinerumorcontrol/README.md

 <br><br>
 <a href="https://vimeo.com/486023188" rel="demo video">![](https://nabarundg.github.io/vaccinerumorcontrol/docs/vimeo_demo4.png)</a>
 <br><br>

-The three essential questions were identified from our experience [deploying mobile apps](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4656696/) and [monitoring social media](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6858385/).
-The platform focuses on SMS because it is low threshold and widespread.
+The three essential questions were identified from our experience [deploying mobile apps](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4656696/), [monitoring social media](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6858385/), and most importantly, [listening to patients](https://nabarundg.github.io/vaccinerumorcontrol/patients).
+Platform development is oriented towards SMS because the technology is low threshold and widespread.
 WhatsApp integration and an embeddable web-based chatbot API are also envisioned.
 Non-minor and ambiguous events will be referred to clincians and pharmacists, with links for [official adverse event reporting](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2020-09/COVID-03-Shimabukuro.pdf).
-This platform addresses a long-standing need to deliver responsive patient-centric health communication and can serve as a model.
 <br><br>
 Jump to [Regulatory and Legal Considerations](https://nabarundg.github.io/vaccinerumorcontrol/regulatory) and [Comfort Suggestions](https://nabarundg.github.io/vaccinerumorcontrol/#comfort-suggestions-for-patients)
 <br><br>

 # User Generated Data
-User-generated text can be mined for shifts in public sentiment and provide specific real-time targets for countering misinformation.
+Anonymized user-generated text can be mined for shifts in public sentiment and provide specific real-time targets for countering misinformation.
 Private text exchanges with a bot may provide different insight than other data sources.
 Unlike search engine trends and social media monitoring, we will be able to query the time between vaccination and onset of symptoms.
 Time-to-onset is the [single most important](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6447519/) element to determining if a side effect was caused by the vaccine.
+But, the real goal of this project is to provide an avenue for meaningful information (pharmacovigilance is not the primary intent).
+Data privacy and retention policies will favor public trust over research interests.
 <br><br>

 # Insights